a1an-huang/codepath-prework/README.md

 [:movie_camera: My 5-Minute Interview Recording](https://www.loom.com/share/edcfff2ee7814fb68fbbec9c0b5a1204)

-## Thank you for taking your time to review my work, and Have a great day.
+## Thank you for taking your time to review my work and have a great rest of your day!

 ## License